jlacar/aoc-2023-kotlin/resources/Day07.md

 ## Kotlin

-I've been solving the AoC puzzles with [Kotlin](https://kotlinlang.org) first as a way to learn Kotlin and later as a way to refresh and deepen my understanding of the language.
+I've been solving the AoC puzzles with [Kotlin](https://kotlinlang.org), first as a way to learn Kotlin and later, as a way to refresh and deepen my understanding of the language.
 I'm [basically a Java guy](https://coderanch.com/wiki/659748/ActiveStaff#junilulacar) but I find Kotlin such a wonderful language to code in, far more enjoyable than Java.
 Call me a Kotlin fanboy, I don't mind.

 The richness of the standard Kotlin library never ceases to surprise and delight me.
 It's almost like they ([the people at JetBrains](https://jetbrains.com)) built the language and its library specifically for solving AoC puzzles.
 Kotlin seems to have every convenient little tool I could ever think of use with the AoC puzzles, and then some.
 On a good day, I might even solve the puzzle quickly.
 But the best day for me is when I discover an elegant way to do it in Kotlin.
 Take the Day 7 puzzle, for example.